 Gluten-free Apple and Rice Bran Muffins

-Katie from Eat this
+Katie from

 Not only do these look good, they are good for you.
 Katie's adapted the recipe to make them gluten free and inside these muffins you'll find chunks of apple and dates, rice bran, gluten-free rolled oats, flax meal, cinnamon and walnuts.